What Is Remarketing (Retargeting)?

 Facebook Custom Audiences

-You can upload a list of your customers’ email addresses or phone numbers to Facebook and Facebook will match that information to Facebook users.
+You can upload a list of your website visitors’ email addresses or phone numbers to Facebook and Facebook will match that information to Facebook users.
 You can use that list in multiple ways:

 Google AdWords Customer Match